Summarize this blog post with

 One of the most visible consequences of LLM integration is the increase in searches where the user gets their answer directly in the results, without having to click on a site.
 Google now answers many questions directly in the SERPs (search engine results pages), which significantly impacts the organic traffic of certain sites.

-In 2023, 49% of searches on Google ended without a click (Source: "Zero-Click Searches" Study by SparkToro, 2023).
+According to studies on zero-click behaviour and AI-driven search, around 60–63% of Google searches now end without a click through to an external site.
 This is a considerable change that forces sites to rethink their content strategy.

 Evolution of SERPS and new SEO opportunities